PRodriguez19/Intro-to-shell/lessons/01_the_filesystem.md

 ```
 > **Tip** - `ls` stands for "**l**i**s**t" and it lists the contents of a directory.

-**Question for students: What folders are you seeing in your home directory?**
+**Question for students: What folders are you currently seeing in your home directory?**
 Ask for a screenshot

-Now let's bring in a data folder from a different location on the cluster to our designated area by using the `cp` command. **Copy and paste the following command** all the way from `cp` and including the period symbol at the end `.`
+Now let's bring in a data folder from a different location on the cluster to our home directory by using the `cp` command. **Copy and paste the following command** all the way from `cp` and including the period symbol at the end `.`

 ```bash
 $ cp -r /users/p/d/pdrodrig/MMG232/unix_lesson/ .